colts70/The-Sematic-Stack/README.md

 Deterministic Grounding Pipeline DNS → /https://yourdomain.com/.well-known/stack → AI Grounding → Knowledge Graph → Model Output

-HESS removes ambiguity at the root.
-RAG attempts to clean up ambiguity after it already happened.

-Why HESS Is the Endgame Fix (vs. RAG) Feature Deterministic First-Hop (DFH) Retrieval-Augmented Generation (RAG) Goal Prevent hallucination at the source Patch hallucination after the fact Method Canonical declaration at https://yourdomain.com/.well-known/stack Probabilistic retrieval + embeddings Foundation Certainty → one stable file Probability → many documents Outcome Zero ambiguity → minimal hallucination High ambiguity → higher error rate This project is not affiliated with Google, Amazon, OpenAI, or any third party.
+This project is not affiliated with Google, Amazon, OpenAI, or any third party.
 HESS/DFH was created by the public for the public.

 Background & Motivation HESS / DFH is the modern deterministic extension of Berners-Lee’s Semantic Web: a universal first-hop that tells machines: